Best things to do in Aizu Wakamatsu

 Other things to do in Aizu Wakamatsu

 Aizu Wakamatsu has even more places to visit and things to do.
-In the near future we will be providing more information on the Nisshinkan which was an Edo Period Samurai School where you can now take part in archery and meditation classes.
-Also noteworthy is Oyakuen, a traditional landscape garden, along with the therapeutic hot springs of Higashiyama Onsen.
+In the near future, we will be providing more information on the Aizu Wakamatsu sightseeing spots such as the Nisshinkan which was an Edo Period Samurai School where you can now take part in archery and meditation classes.
+Also, noteworthy is Oyakuen, a traditional landscape garden, along with the therapeutic hot springs of Higashiyama Onsen.

 Travelling to Aizu Wakamatsu

 There are several ways to get to Aizu Wakamatsu.
-The quickest way is to take the JR Tohoku Shinkansen to Koriyama station from Tokyo, and then at Koriyama transfer to a local train on the JR Banetsusai-Line (Banetsu West Line).
-From Tokyo station, it will take you over 3 hours to get to Aizu Wakamatsu, costs approximately 9500 yen, and both train journeys are covered by the JR Pass.
+The quickest way is to take the JR Tohoku Shinkansen to Koriyama Station from Tokyo Station, and then at Koriyama Station transfer to a local train on the JR Banetsu saisen (Banetsu West Line).
+From Tokyo, it will take you over 3 hours to get to Aizu Wakamatsu, costs approximately 9,500 yen, and both train journeys are covered by the JR Pass.
 If you are travelling around lunchtime, we would recommend trying out a restaurant in the station such as the Tonkatsu restaurant we went to called Wako Tonkatsu.

 Another route to Aizu Wakamatsu, especially if you are already visiting Nikko, would be to take the Tobu Line Limited Express to Aizu Tajima, and enjoy the scenic views on the local Aizu Tetsudo line that runs through the countryside to Aizu Wakamatsu.
 On the way, you’ll pass wooden station buildings, valleys with ricefields and see a variety of rural landscapes.
-The journey from Nikko to Aizu Wakamatsu costs 4030 yen although please note it is not covered by the JR Pass.
+The journey from Tobu Nikko Station to Aizu Wakamatsu Station costs about 5,000 yen although please note it is not covered by the JR Pass.

 A useful resource for travelling by train in the Aizu Wakamatsu area or in fact around Japan is TS Japan Rail’s website.
 They introduce the JR Joetsu Line, JR Tadami line and the Aizu Tetsudo here, where you can see some of the photos of the trains and beautiful scenery in the area.
 TS Japan Rail also can provide customised travel ideas and help you plan out the travel part of your Japan trip.